What is the Grievance Policy?

 c) move the participant to a different course; or

 d) provide credit for another course; or

 e) provide a partial or full refund of the course fee.

 Grievances about facilities (live events).
-If the grievance concerns the facilities in which a live course was offered, the Education Director (or, if the event has a designated Event Chairperson, the Event Chairperson) will mediate and will be the final arbitrator.
-If the participant requests action, the Education Director (or Event Chairperson) will:
+If the grievance concerns the facilities in which a live course was offered, the Continuing Education Program Administrator* (or, if the event has a designated Event Chairperson, the Event Chairperson) will mediate and will be the final arbitrator.
+If the participant requests action, the Continuing Education Program Administrator (or Event Chairperson) will:

 a) attempt to move the participant to another course; or

 b) provide a credit for a subsequent course or event; or